gvwilson/thirdbit/src/shapers-and-bots.md

 | *SIZ -2* | *FIT 0* | *DEX +4* | *INT +2* | *PER 0* |

 -   Can use their tail as a clumsy third hand.
+They don't care that it's impolite to do this in company.

 ### Parrot